 There is no more ground or air transportation.
 Stores will no longer have merchandise after only a couple days--maybe three at the most.
 (Nowadays because of computerized controls on inventory, stores only stock two days or so of food, maximum on hand.)

 You can see how the stores and shops will be quickly cleaned out, perhaps even looted in more populated places.

 Can you imagine having no running water for days...maybe weeks?
 Or medicines?
 Or food?
 No way to leave and get to someplace safe?

 If you live in a highly populated urban area, you will be at the mercy of those more powerful than you.
 Hopefully, you have supplies for several months---but those could potentially be taken from you by others trying to survive.

 William Fortschen, the author of One Second After, has worked in government circles related to technology for years.
-The introduction is written by Newt Gingrich, who states facts about our country's systems that are both frightening and factually accurate.
+The introduction of the book is written by Newt Gingrich, who states facts about our country's systems that are both frightening and accurate.

-The bottom line is the great majority of our populace, not to mention our government, is not prepared for major disasters.
-Our electrical grid has not been "hardened off" or prepared for any kind of grid shut down on a large scale since...get this: the years of Ronald Reagan in the early 1980's.
+The bottom line is the great majority of our populace, not to mention our government, is simply not prepared for major disasters.
+Our electrical grid has not been "hardened off" or prepared for any kind of grid shut down on a large scale since...GET THIS: the years of Ronald Reagan in the early 1980's.

-Scared yet?
-It makes me a little nervous!
+Does that worry you?
+It makes me a little nervous for sure!